Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 Tool sterilization 3% Undiluted or 1:1 Wipe or soak tools

-💡 My Experience: The first time I treated root rot, I skipped this step.
+💡 My experience: the first time I treated root rot, I skipped this step.
 The rot came back within a month.
 Since I started using hydrogen peroxide, I haven’t had a single recurrence.
 It’s now a non-negotiable part of my treatment process.

-5 Let Roots Air Dry
+Step 5: Let Roots Air Dry

 Set the plant in a shaded, well-ventilated area and let the roots air dry for 24 hours.
 This allows the cut surfaces to callus over, which prevents reinfection.
+Some people also dust the cut ends with cinnamon powder — it has natural antifungal properties and can help prevent reinfection.

-6 Repot in Fresh Soil
+Step 6: Repot in Fresh Soil

 Never reuse the old soil.
 It’s contaminated with fungal spores.
 Use fresh, well-draining potting mix.